 This brings us to the next export option; a stereo panorama (for a stereo panorama example: click here)

-As the name implies, the cardboard view mode has two images that are slightly offset from each other.
+As the name implies, the result is two images that are slightly offset from each other (about the distance between a person’s eyes).
 The perspective of each view is slightly different to improve the depth perception of the scene.
-This is a better option for panoramas, but does take more time to render - which is directly proportional to the quality of your graphics card.
+This is a better option for panoramas but does take more time to render - which is directly proportional to the quality of your graphics card.

-The next two images compare a downloaded Enscape panorama from the same vantage point; one Mono and the other Stereo.
-Again, this helps to simulate depth, just like our brain does based on the spacing between your eyes.
-Speaking of that, a better cardboard viewer will have the ability to adjust the eye spacing to make it compatible for each user.
-The example viewer shown below is a branded viewer my previous firm made to share with clients!
+The following two images compare a downloaded Enscape panorama from the same vantage point: one Mono and the other Stereo.
+Notice the reference lines in the stereo image highlight the intentional “misalignment” between the two images.
+Again, this helps to simulate depth, just like our brain does based on the spacing between our eyes.

 To see how my firm, Lake|Flato, uses panoramas as part of our workflows, take a look at this article I wrote: Creating and Using Panoramas at Lake|Flato Architects.